MedPath

 Patient-Reported Outcomes Measurement Information System (PROMIS) Life Satisfaction QuestionnaireBaseline up to 4 months after intervention

 Participants will complete a self-reported questionnaire to capture the positive (life satisfaction) aspects of emotional health.
 Raw scores will be converted to T-scores with a mean of 50 and a standard deviation of 10.
-Higher scores indicate more of the underlying construct.
+There is no set minimum or maximum score, scores usually fall within the 20 to 80 range.

 Trial Locations